Apple dismisses over 200 staff from autonomous vehicle group: CNBC

-(Reuters) - Apple Inc (AAPL.O) has dismissed more than 200 employees from its autonomous vehicle group, Project Titan, CNBC reported on Thursday, citing people familiar with the matter.
+(Reuters) - Apple Inc has dismissed more than 200 employees from its autonomous vehicle group, Project Titan, CNBC reported on Thursday, citing people familiar with the matter.

 The dismissals are seen, internally, as anticipated restructuring under the relatively new leadership of Project Titan, CNBC said.